What's on this page

 Popular Simple Moving Averages

-Moving averages are extremely popular due to its easy-to-use nature and multitude of uses when trading.
+Moving averages are extremely popular due to their easy-to-use nature and multitude of uses when trading.
 There are a number of popular Simple Moving Averages (SMA), however, each will be determined by trading style and the desired time frame when trading.
-The most popular simple moving averages include the 10, 20, 50, 100 and 200.
+The most popular simple moving averages include the 10, 20, 50, 100, and 200.

 Popular Exponential Moving Averages